Information useful for sightseeing in Okinawa Prefectural Flowers and Historic Sites

 Closed days: Open all year round

-Admission fee: 300 yen for adults, 200 yen for high school students, 100 yen for elementary and junior high school students
+Entrance fee: 300 yen for adults, 200 yen for high school students, 100 yen for elementary and junior high school students

-Himeyuri Tower, Himeyuri Peace Memorial Museum
+Himeyuri Tower and Himeyuri Peace Memorial Museum

 Address: 236, Tomigusuku, Tomigusuku-shi